anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-Defender/README.md

 - In the Logic app designer, expand the following action blocks: **For each - Host** > **For each - Find file path on the target host** > **Condition - Check if KQL Result is not empty (True)** > **Condition - Windows Machine**.

-- In the expanded condition, select the actions **Set variable - Windows OS Script Name** and **Set variable - UNIX OS Script Name** and change the script name to the one you need (additionally, you may also need to change the script launch parameters in the actions **Set variable - Windows OS Script Parameters** and **Set variable - UNIX OS Script Parameters**).
+- In the expanded condition, select the actions **Set variable - Windows OS Script Name** and **Set variable - UNIX OS Script Name** and change the script name to the one you need.
+Additionally, you might also need to change the script launch parameters in the actions **Set variable - Windows OS Script Parameters** and **Set variable - UNIX OS Script Parameters**.

 ![change_script_name](images/006.png)